haddocking/haddocking.github.io/education/community-forum-2017/index.md

   A tutorial demonstrating the use of HADDOCK to covalently bind a ligand to a receptor.

 * [**CPMD**](/education/community-forum-2017/CPMD_tutorial):
-  A tutorial demonstrating the use of the CPMD to get the topology of a covalent ligand bound to a protein.
+  A tutorial demonstrating the use of the CPMD to get the topology and parameters of a covalent ligand bound to a protein.